docker/docs/docker-hub/onboard-business.md

 Configure security settings and manage your repositories:

 - Create [repositories](../docker-hub/repos/index.md) to share container images.
-- [Consolidate a repository](../docker-hub/repos/index.md/#consolidating-a-repository) from your personal account to your organization.
+- [Move images](../docker-hub/repos/index.md/#move-images-between-repositories) from your personal account to your organization.
 - Create [teams](../docker-hub/orgs.md/#create-a-team) and configure [repository permissions](../docker-hub/orgs.md/#configure-repository-permissions).
 - Configure [Hardened Docker Desktop](../desktop/hardened-desktop/index.md) to improve your organization’s security posture for containerized development.
 Hardened Docker Desktop includes:
    - [Settings Management](../desktop/hardened-desktop/settings-management/index.md), which helps you to confidently manage and control the usage of Docker Desktop within your organization.